How the ‘Tonight Show with Jimmy Fallon’ pivoted during quarantine and reinvented itself

 As showrunner, Purcell had to assess the metastasizing fears of his staff.
 At one point, NBC sent in a crisis manager to assist with the logistics questions he couldn’t answer.
 Of course, the biggest question of all, especially after the network shut down the set the next day, was what the hell do we do now?

 Purcell and the other producers started talking over the weekend about the possibility of continuing the show remotely.
-Fallon himself expressed interest as well, but there was no consensus on what the show might look like or how to proceed.
+Fallon himself expressed interest as well, but there was no consensus yet on what continuing might look like or how to proceed.

 By Monday morning, March 16, however, the host had put together a clip that ended up being the prototype of The Tonight Show: At Home Edition.